-The Advanced Placement (AP) curriculum is defined by the College Board and is designed to prepare students for the College Board AP exams.
+The Advanced Placement (AP) curriculum is defined by the College Board and the International Baccalaureate (IB) is defined by the IBO; both are designed to prepare students for the May AP and IB exams.

 NOTE - AP: Students enrolled in AP courses are required to take the corresponding AP exam.
 Any AP student for whom testing materials were ordered and who fails to appear for scheduled testing will be charged for the \$40 unused AP Exam fee.